NiklasSchmitt/NiklasSchmitt-CSPViolation/README.md

 # NiklasSchmitt-CSPViolation
-This is a Znuny package to collect Content-Security-Policy violations.
+This is a Znuny package to collect [Content-Security-Policy](https://infosec.mozilla.org/guidelines/web_security#content-security-policy) violations.

-The Content-Security-Policy of the framework will be enhanced with the `report-uri` directive which sends violations to an webservice.
-This webservice logs them into SystemLog as `info`.
+The Content-Security-Policy of the framework will be enhanced with the `report-uri` directive which sends violations to a webservice.
+This webservice logs violations with `info`-level into Znuny Log.

 ## Prerequisites
  - Znuny LTS 6.5.x